electron-userland/electron-windows-store/README.md

 ```

 ## Convert with Container Virtualization
-The Desktop App Converter is capabable of running an installer and your app during conversion inside a Windows Container.
+The Desktop App Converter is capable of running an installer and your app during conversion inside a Windows Container.
 This is useful if you're not entirely sure what your application does, but requires installation of the Desktop App Converter.

 :computer: Ensure that your computer is capable of running containers: You'll need a 64 bit (x64) processor, hardware-assisted virtualization and second Level Address Translation (SLAT).

 :bulb: Before running the CLI for the first time, you will have to setup the "Windows Desktop App Converter".
 This will take a few minutes, but don't worry - you only have to do this once.
-Download and the Desktop App Converter from [here](https://www.microsoft.com/en-us/download/details.aspx?id=51691).
+Download and the Desktop App Converter from [here](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-run-desktop-app-converter).
 You will receive two files: `DesktopAppConverter.zip` and `BaseImage-14316.wim`.

 1. Unzip `DesktopAppConverter.zip`.
-From an elevated PowerShell (opened with "run as Administrator"., ensure that your systems execution policy allows us to run everything we inted to run by calling `Set-ExecutionPolicy bypass`.
+From an elevated PowerShell (opened with "run as Administrator"., ensure that your systems execution policy allows us to run everything we intended to run by calling `Set-ExecutionPolicy bypass`.
 2. Then, run the installation of the Desktop App Converter, passing in the location of the Windows .ase Image (downloaded as `BaseImage-14316.wim`), by calling `.\DesktopAppConverter.ps1 -Setup -BaseImage .\BaseImage-14316.wim`.
 3. If running the above command prompts you for a reboot, please restart your machine and run the above command again after a successful restart.